Welcome to Nursery!

 Reading books are changed once weekly.
 These will be given out each THURSDAY and need to be returned the following MONDAY can read it together, talk about the pictures and what is happening or what might happen next.
 As they become familiar with the story, you can ask them what they remember about the story and also encourage them to talk about and sequence the story - the beginning, middle and end etc.

-This half term, we would like to trial project based learning to replace our homework board.
-We will give these out on the first Wednesday of every half term and your child can complete over the half term.
+Alongside your childs reading book they will also bring home a project based challenge to complete at home.
+We will give these out on the first Wednesday of half term and your child can complete over the half term.
 We ask that their project is brought into school on the last week of term to share and celebrate with their peers.
 You will be given a sheet of paper that will be stuck in your child’s learning log that will outline what the project is and ideas of activities you can do.
 We feel this will give children more freedom to learn about real life world events, share personal experiences and will help motivate them to engage in home learning as it is child managed.
 It will also encourage them to be more independent, inquisitive and encourage outdoor learning together.
 This can be completed in your learning log, a scrap book of your choice or it can be uploaded onto Seesaw.

 Throughout this half term we will we will be focusing on the following key texts...